SilkRose/Pony/src/stories/diary-duet/diary-duet-meta.md

 ### Synopsis

 A guy gets sent to Equestria.
-The story switches between his diary and pinkie pie’s diary, and they fall in love over time.
+The story switches between his diary and pinkie pie's diary, and they fall in love over time.

 ### Description